Hands-On Fundraising

 Don’t reach for clinical explanations – especially if they’re complex.
 A story will always work better.

-Be consistent to build trust
+Be consistent and truthful to build trust

 Consistency can build the trust you need.
 Be clear about the problem you want donors to solve – and about how they can solve it with you.